 Simple slaw comes together with just 4 ingredients.

 Simple slaw is a recipe I make often and it pairs perfectly with this Instant Pot BBQ Pulled Chicken.
 There’s just something so delicious about slaw and BBQ.
 I’m not even sure how that combo evolved.
-I’ll have to GTS (google that sh*t) and report back!
-Anywho, my go-to slaw is made with just 4 ingredients and it’s super easy to change up based on what you have on hand or what sounds good to you.
+My go-to slaw is made with just 4 ingredients and it’s super easy to change up based on what you have on hand or what sounds good to you.
 All you need is broccoli slaw or shredded cabbage, nuts and/seeds, green onion (or red onion) and your favorite creamy dressing.
 I also like to add dried fruit such as cranberries, chopped dates, chopped apricots or raisins for a little sweetness and added texture.

 For the dressing…